 3. The most amazing things I did all followed a chance I was scared to take but did

 I want to be clear here, being consistent and steady got me through medical school.
-Having a routine and sticking to a plan helped me do well on my exams and land my residency interviews.
+Having a routine and sticking to a plan helped me do well on my exams and land my residency interviews, this is exactly how I also managed to get Medical Coding Education at the same time, now I am aware of the importance behind the 99205 code for outpatient visit, evaluation and management of a new patient.
 It was the time-tested formulas that brought results.
 What I’m talking about is taking a chance on myself.
 I had ideas and passions I was scared to act on either because I didn’t see others doing them or I wondered what gave me the right to be so audacious.
 Each time I saw in myself the desire to bring to life a dream of mine [dreamer doc, get it] I decided to act on it.
 What resulted were trips to far reaches of the world with people I will never forget.
 I got the chance to work with victims of horrible crimes and even this blog seemed far-fetched when I thought about it a year ago.
 All of these chances have become treasured memories and they never would have come to fruition if I didn’t take the risk of trusting myself.

 4. Being good at things helps you move forward, but so does just refusing to give up